USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 - 35 weeks if she gave birth to four children in one birth,

-- 37 weeks if she has had five or more children in one birth.
+- 37 weeks if she gave birth to five or more children in one birth.

-- An employee may take up to 6 weeks of maternity leave before giving birth.
+- A female employee may use up to 6 weeks of maternity leave before the date of giving birth.
 The status of the pregnancy must be documented by a medical certificate.

-- An employee father raising a child has the right to use part of his maternity leave in the event that
+- A male employee raising a child is entitled to use part of maternity leave in the event that:

-- the child’s mother resigns from part of her maternity leave after she has taken 14 weeks of that leave following childbirth;
+- the mother of the child curtails a part of her maternity leave after having used 14 weeks of that leave after the birth;

-- death of the child’s mother during maternity leave;
+- the mother of the child dies during maternity leave of the child’s mother during maternity leave;

-- abandonment of the child by its mother after she has taken at least eight weeks of maternity leave.
+- the child is abandoned by its mother after she has used at least 8 weeks of maternity leave.

-- An employee father raising a child is also entitled to take part of the maternity leave if the child’s mother is hospitalised and unable to care for the child personally.
-After the cessation of the hospitalisation of the child’s mother, the employee father who has taken maternity leave shall immediately resume work.
+- A male employee raising a child is also entitled to use a part of the maternity leave if the mother of the child is hospitalised and unable to take personal care of the child.
+After the hospitalisation of the mother of the child ends, the male employee raising the child, who has used maternity leave, shall immediately resume work.

-- In the cases indicated in points.
-3 and 4, maternity leave may also be taken by a member of the immediate family other than the child’s father within the meaning of Article 1751p.
+- In the cases indicated in points 3 and 4, maternity leave may also be used by a member of the immediate family other than the child’s father within the meaning of Article 1751p.

-- In the case of hospitalisation of the child, the child’s mother may interrupt the maternity leave and continue it after the child leaves hospital.
+- In the event that the child is hospitalised, the mother of the child may interrupt maternity leave and resume it after the child leaves the hospital.

 Parental leave